telerik/kendo-ui-core/docs/controls/editors/combobox/how-to/AngularJS/bind-to-ngmodel.md

 # Bind Objects to ngModel

-To see the example on binding objects to `ngModel` instead of to primitive values in the Kendo UI ComboBox widget, refer to [this article]({% slug howto_bindobjectstongmodel_dropdownlist %}).
+To see the example, refer to the article on [binding objects to `ngModel` instead of primitive values in a Kendo UI ComboBox widget]({% slug howto_bindobjectstongmodel_dropdownlist %}).

 ## See Also